Diagnosing Schizophrenia In Teens

 • Disorganized behavior

-It is important for healthcare providers to conduct a full examination in order to recognize schizophrenia, considering a person’s medical history and current symptoms.
+Healthcare providers may conduct a full examination to recognize schizophrenia, considering a person’s medical history and current symptoms.
 They may also conduct tests to rule out the presence of another medical condition.

 Different types of schizophrenia

-In the past, there were five main types of schizophrenia that physicians studied:
+In the past, there were five main types of schizophrenia that physicians studied, including the following.

-• Paranoid: This type of schizophrenia is the one most often portrayed in films and TV shows, and is therefore the type most people associate with the disorder.
-Patients with paranoid schizophrenia often experience psychotic episodes consisting of delusions and hallucinations.
+Paranoid schizophrenia is the type most often portrayed in films and TV shows and is the type most people associate with the disorder.
+Individuals with paranoid schizophrenia often experience psychotic episodes consisting of delusions and hallucinations.
 Many of them have trouble distinguishing between what is real and what isn’t.
-It is often difficult for a patient with paranoid schizophrenia to live a normal life.
+This form of the condition can make daily functioning in all areas of life more difficult for an individual.

-• Catatonic: Patients with catatonic schizophrenia often exhibit unusual styles or levels of movement.
-A patient can either move erratically or very little.
+Individuals with catatonic schizophrenia often exhibit unusual styles or levels of movement.
+A person with this type can either move erratically or very little.
 Catatonic states can last from minutes to days.

-• Residual: Residual schizophrenia is diagnosed in patients who had schizophrenia in the past but no longer present any symptoms of the disorder.
-Sometimes these symptoms vary in intensity over time while others present themselves in a more muted form.
+Residual schizophrenia is diagnosed in those who had schizophrenia in the past but no longer present any symptoms of the disorder.
+In some cases, these symptoms vary in intensity over time, while others present themselves in a more muted form.

 Risk factors for developing schizophrenia